How Calorimetry Works & How Leasing Benefits Your Lab

-- Heat Flow: This device measures the flow of thermal energy into a sample in one container by comparing it to the flow of heat energy into a separate reference container.
+- Heat Flow: This device measures the flow of thermal energy into a sample in one container by comparing it to the flow of thermal thermal energy into a separate reference container.
 In both cases, the containers are kept at a constant temperature through the entire reaction.

-- Heat Flux: Similar to heat flow, heat flux DSC compares the temperature difference between the sample and reference container as their temperatures change at a constant rate.
+- Heat Flux: Similar to heat flow DSC, heat flux DSC compares the temperature difference between the sample and reference container as their temperatures change at a constant rate.